 Writing a teacher cover letter becomes much easier once you understand that there’s a proven format that you can follow to fit everything neatly on one page.
 Whether you’re a seasoned candidate or a teacher with no experience writing a cover letter, the format stays the same.
 Here is what it should look like:

 Contact information should go at the beginning of your education cover letter.
-It should feature both your and recipient’s details along with the date of writing.
+It should feature both your and the recipient’s details along with the date of writing.

 Formal salutation, where you want to greet the reader, preferably by name.